Laying pavers on top of concrete is a viable project in many situations.

 Nothing makes a concrete patio pop like brand-new, freshly installed paver tiles.
 If you're tired of cracked and unsightly concrete surfaces near your home, concrete pavers are a great option you should consider.
 But is it OK to put those pavers directly over the existing concrete surface, and does it make more sense than investing in a new concrete patio?
 This guide breaks all this down for you, as well as describes the basic process of installing pavers.

-Many times, homeowners want to put pavers over top of existing concrete because it's much better than the alternative: tearing up the underlying concrete first, which is a messy and potentially expensive job.
+Often, homeowners want to put pavers over top of existing concrete because it's much better than the alternative: tearing up the underlying concrete first, which is a messy and potentially expensive job.
 Fortunately, you can put pavers directly over existing concrete.
 It's a common practice and a great way to upgrade your concrete surfaces.

-Sometimes placing pavers over concrete is a bad idea.
+Sometimes, placing pavers over concrete is a bad idea.
 Driveways can be particularly tricky, and if a surface is in very bad shape, it's wise to get rid of the existing concrete first.

-How To Install Pavers Over Concrete
+How to Install Pavers Over Concrete

 Inspect for Drainage Issues